by Chris Wayan, 2006

 Still, the place has trees and year-round water.
 The Eden of the Dahias!

-In the orbital photo below, shot near sunset and looking southeast (south pole to upper right), you can see that the plate on which the Dahias float would be a continent on any reasonable world.
+In the orbital photo below, shot near sunset and looking southeast (south pole to upper right--upside-down compared to the map), you can see that the plate on which the Dahias float would be a continent on any reasonable world.
 But then, Lyr isn't just wet; its tectonics aren't quite Earthlike either.
 Both the Dahias and the Borthu Islands to the south are patches where the crust seems to be spreading in all directions, welling up like a cloud of cream in coffee or a thunderhead in a Kansas summer.

 Implosions can be found too--crumpled, puckered basins of infalling crust up to several thousand km across, like the center of the Flandry Group, or the Hisagazi Islands in Polesotechnica.
 Such round or oval upwellings and downwellings look a bit like the coronae of Venus, though Lyr's are very big.
 Still, Venus's Artemis Corona rivals anything on Lyr.
 Coronae seem to happen only in relatively hot mantles and crusts, like Lyr and Venus; presumably it takes a certain flexibility Earth's colder, brittle plates lack.
 Lyr isn't Venus; many regions have more Earthlike plate tectonics.
 But several of its hottest zones manifest coronae, while Earth has only one small, debatable corona: Iceland.
 (For more details on Lyr's tectonic strangeness (including map), see geology.)